tlongren/docker-wordpress-nginx-ssh/README.md

 You can the visit the following URL in a browser on your host machine to get started:

     http://127.0.0.1:<port>

+To enable memcached caching straight from NGiNX, goto WP-FFPC settings page and press the save button.
+Thats it.

 To get the SSH user `wordpress`'s password so you can login and edit files, check the top of the docker container logs for it.